Verbandsbauart: Class districts of the Deutsche Reichsbahn

 After the state railways had been subordinated to the sovereignty of the German Empire in 1920, the Reich Railway Authority began in 1921 to group all goods wagons with the same or similar roles into so-called "class districts" (Gattungsbezirke).
 These were given the names of German cities, usually those with the HQ of a Reich railway division.
 This method of classifying goods wagons was first used in 1912 when the Bavarian goods wagons were reclassified.
 The DR's goods wagon reclassification exercise began in 1922 and lasted until 1924.
-This did not just affected the Verbandsbauart goods wagons, but all goods wagons in the Deutsche Reichsbahn's fleet.
+This did not just affect the Verbandsbauart goods wagons, but all goods wagons in the Deutsche Reichsbahn's fleet.